Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Hypotheses and notations

 We will also assume that from any of the excited-state quantum chemical calculation method considered in this contribution we have produced a finite set of $M$ molecular electronic excited states.
 We then set

-For any electronic transition from the ground electronic state $\ket{\psi _0}$ to an excited electronic state $\ket{\psi _m}$ (with $m\in S$), when ``$0m$'' is used as a subscript or a superscript, it is intended to be representative of the $\ket{\psi _0} \longrightarrow \ket{\psi _m}$ transition — see the related comment in ref. \cite{etienne_towards_2021} where it is explained that such an implicit convention is not universal at all.
-When there is no such ``$0m$'' subscript or superscript, the transition is implicitely supposed to be taking place from the ground electronic state to a higher-energy electronic state.
+For any electronic transition from $ \psi _0$, namely the ground electronic state — often named \textit{Fermi vacuum} in the literature — to an excited electronic state $\psi _m$ (with $m\in S$), when ``$0m$'' is used as a subscript or a superscript, it is intended to be representative of the $(\psi _0 \longrightarrow \psi _m)$ transition — see the related comment in ref. \cite{etienne_towards_2021} where it is explained that such an implicit convention is not universal at all.
+When there is no such ``$0m$'' subscript or superscript, the transition is implicitely supposed to be taking place from the ground electronic state to a higher-energy electronic steady state.

-Through all the text, the ``$\top$'' superscript will denote the \textit{transpose} of a matrix, and should not be confused with the ``$\mathrm{T}$'' superscript, standing for ``transition'' — often used to denote the one-particle reduced \textit{transition} density matrix.